-HOMILY FOR THE 29TH SUNDAY IN ORDINARY TIME YEAR B
+HOMILY FOR THE 29TH SUNDAY IN ORDINARY TIME, YEAR B

 4TH SUNDAY HOMILY IN ORDINARY TIME / YEAR B

-HOMILY FOR THE 29TH SUNDAY IN ORDINARY TIME YEAR B
+HOMILY FOR THE 29TH SUNDAY IN ORDINARY TIME, YEAR B

-THEME: “ANYONE WHO WANTS TO BECOME GREAT AMONG YOU MUST BE YOUR SERVANT”
+HOMILY THEME: “ANYONE WHO WANTS TO BECOME GREAT AMONG YOU MUST BE YOUR SERVANT”

 BY: Fr Cajetan Anyanwu